zengargoyle/p6-Time-Spec-at/README.md

 NAME
 ====

-DateTime::at - blah blah blah
+Time::Spec::at - blah blah blah

 SYNOPSIS
 ========

-    use DateTime::at;
+    use Time::Spec::at;

 DESCRIPTION
 ===========

-DateTime::at is ...
+Time::Spec::at is ...

 AUTHOR
 ======